JetBrains/Qodana/topics/qodana-ide-plugin.md

 </step>
 </procedure>

-## Configure %product% for CI
+## Configure %instance% for CI
 {id="ide-plugin-cicd"}

-You can add %product% into CI pipelines using the configuration wizard.
+You can add %instance% into CI pipelines using the configuration wizard.

-<note>Depending on the %product% license, you will need to generate and use the <a href="cloud-projects.topic" anchor="cloud-manage-projects">project token</a> at Qodana Cloud.</note>
+<note>Depending on the %instance% license, you will need to generate and use the <a href="cloud-projects.topic" anchor="cloud-manage-projects">project token</a> at Qodana Cloud.</note>

 <procedure>
    <step>